What Is Fleet Finance and How Does It Work?

 | Growth | Room to add extra units once approved | New application for every upgrade |

-You can dig into truck depreciation rules on the ATO website if you want the deep tax detail.
+You can dig into depreciation and business-use deductions on the ATO website.

 🔍 Real-world fleet example

-Mark runs six delivery trucks out of a regional depot with three different lenders and six loan schedules.
+Mark runs six delivery trucks out of a regional depot with multiple lenders and multiple repayment schedules.

-Cash leaves the account on random days and he’s always guessing which loan hits next.
+Cash leaves the account on random days and he’s always guessing which debit hits next.

-💬 Why truckies use Switchboard for fleet deals
+💬 Why truckers use Switchboard for fleet deals

 Switchboard Finance is set up for operators who live in the cab, not behind a desk.

-- We know how to present fleet deals to commercial lenders so your story makes sense.
+- We present fleet deals clearly to commercial lenders so your story makes sense.

-- We map repayments around real-world cash flow, not just neat textbook numbers.
+- We map repayments around real-world cashflow, not neat textbook numbers.

-No call-centre scripts.
-You’ll speak directly with a broker who actually understands truck and fleet deals.
+You’ll speak directly with a broker who understands fleet and transport deals.

 How many vehicles do I need for fleet finance to make sense?